Livestock General Rules

 10. Animals which do not make weight for the market class can still be entered into the fitting and showing contests by the owners of the project.

-11. Wood shavings for livestock bedding will be provided by Box Elder County for livestock exhibitors to use for their animals during the fair.
+11. Wood shavings for livestock bedding will be provided by the Box Elder 4-H/FFA Junior Livestock Auction for livestock exhibitors to use for their animals during the fair.

 3. All FFA exhibitors attending the show will be responsible to their high school agriculture teachers, and 4-H members will be responsible to the extension agent or club leader for the entire duration of the show.

 4. An exhibitor may not make entries in the same division under 4-H and FFA.